Does the Owner of an LLC Need to Pay Self-Employment Tax?

 Another option, LLCs can elect classification as a C Corporation.
 While C Corps pay income tax on all profits, these profits do not flow through the owners’ tax return.
 Much like an S Corp, each shareholder pays a portion of the FICA taxes on their wages.
 However, it’s important to note that not all LLCs will benefit from this election.
 The IRS imposes double taxation on C Corps.
 C Corps pay taxes on business profits on both a corporate level and individually on each shareholder’s personal tax statement.
 An experienced tax professional can help you determine if your organization could benefit from a C Corp election.

+There is a lot to know when it comes to tax laws, that’s why acording to Global Business News, 75 percent of U.S. and European multinational firms use outsourcing or shared services for financial functions.
 It’s important to remember that different tax rules apply to different types of businesses and state tax laws governing LLCs may vary.
 Always contact an experienced tax advisor if you are unsure of your tax liability.

 TMDL provides tax planning and preparation for both individuals and businesses.
 Our team has years of experience and strives to keep our clients informed of the ever-changing tax environment.
 Please contact us for more information about our services.